Emberlynn-Loo/tp/docs/DeveloperGuide.md

 * 4a.
 The list is empty.

     * 4a1.
-JENGA informs the user the list is empty.
+Gene-nie informs the user the list is empty.

       Use case ends.